SeunMatt/fstackapi_php/README.md

 fstackapi_php
 =============
-This is a PHP wrapper for formstack's REST API v2.
+This is a convenient PHP wrapper for Formstack's REST API v2.
 Compatible with Laravel.

 **Remember to star and watch for changes**